-The certificate program in applied social sciences prepares students to apply social science tools to real-world problems.
-Students collaborate to develop case studies, engage in fieldwork, and learn both how to apply expert knowledge and how to communicate evidence.
+The certificate program in applied social sciences prepares students to apply social science tools to practical problems.
+Through collaboration, students develop case studies, engage in fieldwork, and learn both how to apply expert knowledge and how to communicate evidence.
 Working with stakeholders, students identify and solve problems, reform managerial structures and organizational systems, and drive social change.

 At A Glance

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The applied social sciences certificate requires a minimum of 15 credit hours (at least 12 must be upper-division), as outlined below.
 Students are encouraged to take courses that develop breadth rather than limiting their selection to courses in one particular discipline.

 Additional certificate requirements:

 - All 15 credit hours must be completed through the School of Social and Behavioral Sciences in the New College of Interdisciplinary Arts and Sciences.

 - A maximum of six credit hours may be shared between a certificate and a New College of Interdisciplinary Arts and Sciences major.

 - Only courses in which a student receives a grade of "C" (2.00 on a 4.00 scale) or higher may be used to meet the certificate requirements.